Spiritually, Physically, Emotionally, Mentally

 To God be all the Glory and Honor!!

 Yogadevotion has started here at St. Matthew, on Thursdays from 6:30-7:30 pm.
-Yogadevotion is the practice based on breath, prayer, and movement led by trained yoga instructor, Josie Trobec.
+Yogadevotion is the practice based on breath, prayer, and movement led by a trained yoga instructor.
 Yogadevotion helps to encourage healthy living and a peaceful presence.
 No previous yoga instruction or experience needed.
 It’s not too late to join us.
 Contact the church office, Kathy Rosenberg, or Rose Davis to sign up.
+Our current session runs through May 30.
+Keep watching here for updates in the fall.

 Eat, Move, & Live Well is a program designed and offered in partnership among the YMCA and Allina and St. Matthew Lutheran Church to provide adults ages 60+ with the information, tools, and support needed to live long, strong, and happy!
 Groups meet weekly for 12 weeks, diving into relevant